 As of 2012, founder Donald Trott is the School's executive chairman.
 While Donald remains very much a part of the school, international director and former New Zealand Opera chief executive Jonathan Alver now fills the role of director.

-In 2004, Wanganui supporters joined a roll-call of funders and patrons to create Wanganui Opera Week building significant local support for the school’s activities.
+In 2004, Whanganui supporters joined a roll-call of funders and patrons to create Whanganui Opera Week building significant local support for the school’s activities.
 Wanganui Opera Week is now identified as one of the region’s most popular events and attracts visitors from across the country.

 School alumni include renowned international tenor Simon O’Neill, Madeleine Pierard (Lexus Song Quest winner 2005), Phillip Rhodes (Lexus Song Quest Winner 2007), Amitai Pati (Lexus Song Quest winner 2012) and Stephen Diaz (Lexus Song Quest runner-up 2012).

 The Kokako – a New Zealand songbird - forms part of the school's logo.
 It has a beautiful, clear voice which carries over great distances.
 Kokako populations have distinctly different songs, a phenomenon many people consider analogous with that of human dialects.
 The school's motto Nihil tumultus, tantum opera translates as ‘Minimum fuss, maximum work’

 Donald Trott ONZM, JP